Your browser is no longer supported. Please upgrade your browser to improve your experience.

 12 September 2023

 You know, it’s funny.
 Every now and again on this project I find a beach that totally takes my breath away.
 Sometimes in life you come across a place of such awe and beauty, of such visceral energy, you know you are imprinting a lifelong memory into your consciousness.
-Tràigh Mheilein was one of those places.
-Heading out of the rather too-busy Hùisinis, I followed the ancient track along the coast opposite the now-deserted island of Scarp until this magical beach came into view.
-Bizarrely, this beach is often missed off walking routes to Crabhadail, which is where the path leads, and I wagered that very few of the campers back at Hùisinis had ventured this far.
-Working my way down to the pristine white beach I had the same feeling I felt when approaching West Beach on Berneray a few miles south.
-I knew this would be a highlight of my project, no matter how many beaches I eventually visit.
-I walked the full length, looking over to Scarp just a few hundred yards across the water, and needless to say, I was the only person on the beach.
-At the far end, I climbed a small grassy hill, looked back in wonder, and followed the coast around the headland to Crabhadail.
+Tràigh Mheilein is one of those places.
+As I head out from the rather too-busy Hùisinis, I follow and ancient track along the coast opposite the now-deserted island of Scarp.
+From a distance, this magical beach came into view, already drawing me near.
+Bizarrely, this beach is often missed off walking routes to Crabhadail, which is where the path leads, and I wager that very few of the campers back at Hùisinis will ventured this far.
+Working my way down to the pristine white beach I have the same feeling I last felt when approaching West Beach on Berneray a few miles south.
+I know this will be a highlight of my project, no matter how many beaches I eventually visit.
+I walk the full length of the pristine sands, looking over to Scarp just a few hundred yards across the water, and needless to say, I am the only person on the beach.
+At the far end, I climb a small grassy hill, look back in wonder, and follow the coast around the headland to Crabhadail.
 Special indeed.